jhuangtw/xg2xg/README.md

-A handy lookup table of similar technology and services to help xooglers survive the *real* world :)
+A handy lookup table of similar technology and services to help ex-googlers survive the *real* world :)
-pull-requests welcomed. this doc is only intended for well-known technology and services.
+pull-requests welcomed. __Please do not list any confidential projects!__

 See also: [The Hadoop Ecosystem Table](https://hadoopecosystemtable.github.io/)

-__Please do not list any confidential projects!__

 ## Technology